Back to Blog

 Scene Builder is self-contained and doesn't need JAVA_HOME.
 It edits .fxml files directly.
 You only need to configure the path within your IDE to enable direct opening of FXML files.

-Now that the JDK and Scene Builder are set up, here's how to create a new JavaFX project.
+With your JDK and Scene Builder configured, create a new JavaFX project.

 • Select Maven or Gradle as the build system.

-• Fill in your project details (Name, Location, GroupId, ArtifactId).
+• Fill in project details (Name, GroupId, ArtifactId).
+Click Create.

 Creating a new JavaFX project in IntelliJ IDEA